RebelToolbox/RebelDocumentation/tutorials/2d/2d_transforms.rst

 Canvas transform
 ----------------

-As mentioned in the previous tutorial, :ref:`doc_canvas_layers`, every CanvasItem node (remember that Node2D and Control based nodes use CanvasItem as their common root) will reside in a *Canvas Layer*.
+As mentioned in the previous tutorial, :doc:`canvas_layers`, every CanvasItem node (remember that Node2D and Control based nodes use CanvasItem as their common root) will reside in a *Canvas Layer*.
 Every canvas layer has a transform (translation, rotation, scale, etc.) that